 Pursuant to Senate Bill (SB) 742 which was enacted in 2020 and enables the State-supported intercity passenger rail services (Capitol Corridor, San Joaquins, and Pacific Surfliner) to provide bus service to passengers without a train ticket as a part of a trip.
-During FY 2021-22 CCJPA formed a partnership with El Dorado Transit for the Sacramento to South Lake Tahoe route that allows for connecting service for Capitol Corridor riders, or local trips for those traveling along this route.
+To implement cost and service efficiencies, CCJPA formed a partnership with El Dorado County Transit Authority (EDCTA) in July of 2021 to provide connecting bus service from the Sacramento Station to South Lake Tahoe, a route that was previously provided under the Amtrak operating agreement.
 This is an open-door service like the Monterey-Salinas Transit partnership.
-CCJPA will continue to explore the possibility of transitioning to an AC Transit provided connection for the service between Emeryville and San Francisco.
-CCJPA will explore other opportunities for similar partnerships with transit agencies.
+CCJPA is actively engaging in conversations with AC Transit to provide connections for the service between Emeryville and San Francisco.
+CCJPA will explore other opportunities for similar partnerships with other transit agencies.

-FY 2021-22 Operating Plan
+FY 2022-23 Operating Plan